Jbedi10/activity03-mlr/day01-quantitative-explanatory/README.md

 last week) and take note of: - What do you like about its organization and what would you do differently? - What markdown skills do you practice/expand in this week’s activity?
+Since STA 518 I have used Rmarkdown files for everything I do in R - the usability is unmatched and the formatting capabilities makes working with these type of files extremely easy.

 Consider my `README` documents and how they are organized.
 I do not think these are the “best” way, but they do follow typical standards